Fog computing has reached new heights in the world of modern networking.

-Though it is not a replacement to cloud computing, however, it has helped the developers to overcome the technical complexities related to cloud computing by adding some advanced features to it.
+Though it is not a replacement for cloud computing, however, it has helped the developers to overcome the technical complexities related to cloud computing by adding some advanced features to it.

-Fog computing aka fogging or fog networking is a term that is coined by Cisco.
+Fog computing, a.k.a. fogging or fog networking, is a term that was coined by Cisco.
 It is a decentralized computing structure that refers to extending cloud computing to the edge of an enterprise’s network.

 Here, the resources get placed in logical locations somewhere in between the data source and the cloud, or we can say that fog computing involves bringing intelligence and processing closer to the data source.

-The increase in the number of connected devices with cloud resulted in the formation of fog computing.
+The increase in the number of connected devices to the cloud resulted in the formation of fog computing.

-We can say that it is an extension of cloud computing as it contains all the major features which are present in cloud computing be it storage, processing, networking, or computing.
+We can say that it is an extension of cloud computing as it contains all the major features that are present in cloud computing, be it storage, processing, networking, or computing.

 Fog computing also facilitates the operation of computing, storage, and networking services between end devices and the data centers related to cloud computing.

-Don’t consider fog computing as a replacement for cloud computing, they both are related to each other, and at times both are needed to perform some analytical tasks, be it, short-term and long-term.
+Don’t consider fog computing as a replacement for cloud computing; they both are related to each other and at times, both are needed to perform some analytical tasks, be they short-term or long-term.

-Fog computing has inherited some features from cloud computing, but it comprises distinct features too, i.e. low latency and geo-distribution.
+Fog computing has inherited some features from cloud computing, but it also comprises distinct features, i.e., low latency and geo-distribution.

-It is often used for the Internet of things applications as not every IOT application can run through cloud computing.
+It is often used for Internet of Things applications as not every IOT application can run through cloud computing.

 Also Read: Role of Fog Computing in the Internet of Things Explained